Wreck Cove Hydroelectric System: Modernisation

-Nova Scotia Power Inc. has applied for approval from the provincial regulator, the Nova Scotia Utility and Review Board, for a $110-million life extension and modernization (LEM) of the hydroelectric facility.
-The work proposed would be the first and larger component of a two-phase project.
-The current project would include replacing the two Wreck Cove generator units; refurbishing the two turbine units, which includes replacing the turbine runners; refurbishing the spherical valves; and upgrading the penstock intake at Surge Lake.
-The project will increase the flexible operating range of the units and it is estimated it will increase Wreck Cove system annual generation from 300 GWh to a forecast 315 GWh.
+In February 2020, Nova Scotia Power Inc. applied for approval from the provincial regulator, the Nova Scotia Utility and Review Board (UARB), for a $110-million life extension and modernization (LEM) of the hydroelectric facility.

+The work is being carried out in a two-phase project.
+The first phase of the project, now complete, included replacing the two Wreck Cove generator units; refurbishing the two turbine units, including replacing the turbine runners; refurbishing the spherical valves; and upgrading the penstock intake at Surge Lake.
+The LEM project will increase the flexible operating range of the units and it is estimated it will increase Wreck Cove system annual generation from 300 GWh to a forecast 315 GWh.

-The second phase would primarily involve the rehabilitation of the station breakers and switchgear, and the replacement of the cooling water systems at the plant, as well as plant system upgrades.
+The second phase will primarily involve the rehabilitation of the station breakers and switchgear, and the replacement of the cooling water systems at the plant, as well as plant system upgrades.
+Nova Scotia Power said most of the gear and systems it will replace are either at the end at the useful lives, obsolete, degraded or do not meet current operational requirements.
+Much of the equipment slated for replacement is original to the nearly 45-year-old power plant.
+The UARB approved the project, with approval of the second phase granted in June 2021.

 The objective of the LEM initiative is to enable the Wreck Cove Generating station to continue to provide renewable generation and system stability for the next 40 years.
-The proposed scope of work for this project has been selected so that key components on each unit (generator, turbine, spherical valve) can be overhauled simultaneously, minimizing construction mobilization requirements and allowing NS Power to utilize one vendor to complete the overhaul.
+The Wreck Cove facility is critical for meeting Nova Scotia Power's environmental emissions caps and renewable energy targets.